rayyume/files.md/README.md

 - Package db.go doesn't store userID (we often use it separately...)
 Do we?
 - We can't ucfist filename in fs.Put - what if that was user-created file (outside the bot), i.e. it comes with lowercase

+### Dropbox notes
+- Symlink created on server will be synced on client as is (without resolving)
+- Typical file operations usually resolve symlinks so it is vulnerable, and we should use isSafe every time

 ## Why schedule is stored at once
 To lessen roundrip to redis (is it tangible at all?)
 - in PHP get/set takes 1,2,9 ms sometimes.
 Connection included